If a student is not present, engaged and participating in school, they are not learning what is being taught. Period.

 Sac City USD’s Student Attendance and Engagement Office Vision Statement:

-Authentic relationships with students, families, educators and district leaders are at the core of our work to systemically reduce chronic absence, increase student engagement and promote academic success for ALL students, especially our most vulnerable groups, using a Multi-Tiered System of Supports framework.
+Authentic relationships with students, families and the community are at the core of our work to chronic absence, increase student engagement and ensure academic success for ALL students, especially our most vulnerable .

 How Sacramento City Unified found ‘lost’ students during distance learning featuring Principal Nate McGill of Ethel I. Baker and Jennifer Kretschman of SCUSD.